gulshan07dev/instagram-authentication/readme.md

      SECRET=<jwt-secret-key>
      ```
 5. Start the server: `npm start`
-6. Open the frontend folder and go to `signup.html` and `login.html`.
-Change the fetch API URL in the script tag to match your server URL.
+6. Open the client-side folder and start the development server: `cd client` and `npm start`
-7. Run the `signup.html` file using a live server.
-8. Open a web browser and access the application at `http://localhost:<server-port>`
+7. Open a web browser and access the application at `http://localhost:<server-port>`

 ## License